MoreFit: A More Optimised, Rapid and Efficient Fit: Maximum likelihood fits and the strategy

 \subsection{Fast generation of pseudoexperiments}

-Besides performing fast fits, fitting frameworks also need to have the capability to perform pseudoexperiments, in which pseudodata are repeatedly generated and fit.
-The repeated generation and fit of pseudodata using the same PDF allows to validate the fit and ensure that it is unbiased and the provided uncertainties have correct coverage.
-Besides for fit validation, the repeated generation and fit of pseudodata are also an essential component of coverage-correction methods that perform a Neyman construction~\cite{Neyman:1937uhy}, such as the Feldman-Cousins method~\cite{Feldman:1997qc}.
+The generation of pseudodata is essential for fit validation to ensure that the fit is unbiased and the provided uncertainties have the correct coverage.
+In addition, pseudodata is needed for coverage correction methods that perform a Neyman construction~\cite{Neyman:1937uhy}, such as the Feldman-Cousins method~\cite{Feldman:1997qc}.
 It is therefore important for any fitting framework to not only efficiently fit data, but also to be able to rapidly generate pseudodata according to a given PDF.

 \morefit\ aggressively optimises the generation of pseudodata by exploiting the fact that all parameters in the generation are fixed.
 Terms in the computation graph that only depend on parameters and not the event variables that need to be generated are therefore constants that are evaluated in advance.
 As an example, Fig.~\ref{fig:massgeneration} shows the computation graph for the model given by Eq.~\ref{eq:massmodel}.
 Compared to the full PDF in Fig.~\ref{fig:probgraph} the number of nodes significantly reduces, resulting in a significant speedup in the generation.
 Figure~\ref{fig:angulargeneration} shows the graph for the generation of the decay angles according to the PDF given by Eq.~\ref{eq:angulardecayrate}.
 In this case, the parameter $F_{\rm L}$ is set to $0.6$ and all other angular observables are set to zero in the generation.
 As a consequence, only the first four terms in Eq.~\ref{eq:angulardecayrate} remain and the other angular terms are removed by the automatic optimisation, resulting in a significant simplification.